Configuring AD FS for Tanium Cloud

-To use Active Directory Federation Services (AD FS) as an identity provider for TaaS, you must first configure it.
-For more information about configuring AD FS, see How do I set up AD FS as a SAML identity provider with an Amazon Cognito user pool?
+To use Active Directory Federation Services (AD FS) as an identity provider for Tanium Cloud, you must first configure it.

 - From the AD FS Management Console, go to Actions > AD FS > Add Relying Party Trust....